 Read more about child disability tax credit eligibility for Asperger’s Syndrome

-With celiac disease the small intestine loses the ability to absorb nutrients effectively due to an autoimmune cross-reaction triggered by gluten proteins.
-Symptoms can range from a failure to thrive to anemia to chronic diarrhea and more.
-In older children progression of the disease can result in stunted growth, delayed puberty, learning disabilities and lack of coordination.
+Celiac Disease causes the small intestine to lose the ability to absorb nutrients effectively.
+This is due to an autoimmune cross-reaction triggered by gluten proteins.
+Symptoms can range from a failure to thrive to anemia. chronic diarrhea and more.
+In older children, progression of the disease can result in stunted growth, delayed puberty, learning disabilities and lack of coordination.
 The only effective treatment involves committing to a gluten-free diet.

 Families of children with celiac disease must regularly consult with a range of typically pricey medical specialists.
-In addition, the cost of raising a child with celiac disease is exacerbated by the fact that gluten free food products can cost 2, 3 or even 5 times as much as other foods.
+In addition, the cost of raising a child with celiac disease is exacerbated by the fact that gluten-free alternative products can cost 2, 3 or even 5 times more expensive than regular food.

 Read more about disability tax credit eligibility for Celiac disease